Exercise During Your 1st Trimester

 ALWAYS… LISTEN TO YOUR BODY

-This is the hardest part of pregnancy for many women.
-The main reason is “morning sickness”, due to hormonal changes in your body, usually starts between weeks 4-8 of gestation.
+During the first trimester of pregnancy one of the hardest adjustments is the dreaded “morning sickness,” which, due to hormonal changes in your body, usually starts between weeks 4-8 of gestation.
 Morning sickness can be misleading, just because it’s called “morning” sickness doesn’t mean you only experience it in the morning.
-You may be lucky enough & have no symptoms at all or only have morning sickness in the morning or you may be just plain miserable and feel sick & vomiting all day.
-However if that is you, just remember that by 9 months (well actually 10) you will have a cute bundle of joy in your arms.
+You may be lucky enough & have no symptoms at all, or only have morning sickness in the morning– or you may be just plain miserable and feel sick & vomit all day.
+However if that is you, just remember that by 9 months (well actually, 10) you will have a cute bundle of joy in your arms.
 In general your sickness should be gone by 14-16 weeks, however some experience morning sickness their entire pregnancy.
-Even if you feel too sick to exercise during your first trimester don’t’ think it’s too late, get moving in your second trimester once you are feeling better again.
+Even if you feel too sick to exercise during your 1st trimester don’t think it’s too late!
+Get moving and join me with my prenatal membership once in your second trimester once you are feeling better again.

 If you have been an avid or regular exerciser prior to becoming pregnant you may continue exercising the same as before.
 However, you will probably need to decrease your intensity & time.
 Remember you aren’t exercising to lose weight.
-You are exercising to stay healthy, maintain your muscle mass, & prepare your body for a healthy, & fast labor (no guarantees, but defiantly increases your chances).
+You are exercising to stay healthy, maintain your muscle mass, & prepare your body for a healthy & fast labor (no guarantees, but it definitely increases your chances).

 Tips: